-I’ve been supplying Philadelphia’s sustainably-minded shoppers with locally-sourced turkeys, and all the other holiday ingredients you could ask for, for the past six years.
+I’ve been supplying Philadelphia’s sustainably-minded shoppers with locally-sourced turkeys, and all the other holiday ingredients you could ask for, for close to a decade.

 1. Start Early

 The retail food industry is sort of like the fashion industry around certain times of the year.

 We’re always a season or two ahead, thinking about grilling trends in December, Christmas ham and prime rib recipes in summertime, even seafood sources for a Feast of the Seven Fishes dinner months before it even arrives.

 Thanksgiving is no different: I usually reach out to turkey farmers in August for updates on pricing, and to plan logistical details like order deadlines and delivery dates.